simpulton/angular2-patterns-in-angular1/01_use_ES6_for_classes_and_modules.md

 # Use ES6 for Classes and Modules

 Because Angular 2 is built on top of web standards, we get twice the power with half the framework.
 This is a great marketing phrase but what does this mean in a practical sense?
+Angular 2 uses ES6 classes and modules as the primary organizational mechanisms for defining how an application should fit together.
+Below, we have an Angular 2 service called **MessageService** that uses modules to import functionality and export its own functionality.
+It also uses a **class** to hold organize methods and properties that help this service fulfill its job.

 ```javascript
 import {Injectable} from '@angular/core';